 Drive away from the scene of a car accident

 Don’t be fooled into thinking that you only need to report a car accident if it’s a major one.
 Even if the damage is minimal, no one was hurt and you and the other driver are fine, then you still need to get in touch with the police and report it.
 Not doing so is a criminal offence.
 You also need to get the name and insurance details of the other driver to report the incident to your own insurance company.
-It is also important to make sure you have all the details if you are considering using top-rated personal injury attorneys to make a claim.
+This vital document is crucial if you decide to this incident further, you’re personal injury attorney in St Louis MO, or the attorney in your location will need this information.

 Not call the police

 As mentioned above, if you’ve been involved in a car accident, no matter how minor, you need to call the police.
 Not only will they be able to secure the scene, and prevent other cars from getting involved, but they’ll also create a police report of their findings and investigation which will help determine who was at fault.
-This vital document is crucial if you decide to pursue a personal injury case.
+This vital document is crucial if you decide to use a personal injury attorney in St Louis MO.

 Moreover, even if you were ces of getting arrested under a DUI charge, you should inform the police if the accident resulted in a mishap.
 And for DUI charges, you should contact a DUI attorney right away.
 If you don’t have much knowledge on the subject, you can Go Now and read more about it.